dennisholee/SpringDojo/04_Hibernate/README.md

 [{"id":"7f466511-a9a5-4f78-b3e4-7811922686d6","createDateTime":null,"modifyDateTime":null,"message":"foobar"}]
 ```

-The following Hibernate statistics indicates data is fetched from database.
+Prior to enabling cache query, the following Hibernate statistics indicates data is fetched from database.

 ```
 Hibernate: